rmvanhees/pyspex/README.md

 Python package pyspex contains software to access SPEXone data.
 This package contains software scripts and classes to:
-* Read data packages from the SPEXone instrument and write the data in Level-1A format.
+* Read data in CCSDS format from the SPEXone instrument and write the data in Level-1A format.
-* Read Level-0 data from the SPEXone after integration on the PACE platform and write the data in Level-1A in-flight science and calibration products (not yet available).
+* Read Level-0 data from the SPEXone after integration on the PACE platform and write the data in Level-1A in-flight science and calibration products.
+* Read SPEXone CKD product
+* Read in-flight PACE engineering and housekeeping (HKT) products.
 * Handle SPEXone binning tables (read, write, visualize).
-And provides the format definitions of the SPEXone level-1 products (A, B and C).

 For more information on PACE mission visit:
 * https://pace.gsfc.nasa.gov